gustavorabello/labmfa/content/pages/students.rst

   Ph.D.
 Student,
   2022

+ `João Victor Barros dos Santos`_ --
+  *Airfoil Optimization for the Improvement of the Performance of Horizontal Axis Wind Turbine*, M.Sc.
+Student,
+  2022

  `Carina Nogueira Sondermann`_ --
   *Numerical Prediction of Intermittent Two-Phase Flow in Horizontal and Inclined Pipelines and Comparison with Experiments*, Ph.D.
 Student,